natemow/natemow.github.io/index.md

 ## Introduction

 Hello world.
 This README documents {{ site.title }}.
-If you happen to be a <a href="http://en.wikipedia.org/wiki/Programmer">programmer</a> or <a href="http://en.wikipedia.org/wiki/Heavy_metal_music">metal head</a>, we hope you enjoy its design and comedic value; if you are not those things, we hope you still find {{ site.title }} to be a useful tool despite its poor visual appeal.
+If you happen to be a <a href="http://en.wikipedia.org/wiki/Programmer">programmer</a> or <a href="http://en.wikipedia.org/wiki/Heavy_metal_music">metalhead</a>, we hope you enjoy its design hilarity; if you are not those things, we hope you still find {{ site.title }} to be a useful tool despite its poor visual appeal.

 ## History